adblockplus/libadblockplus-android/README.md

       ...
     }

-Sometimes it's desired to initialize or deinitialize FilterEngine instance when created:
+Sometimes it's desired to initialize or deinitialize AdblockEngine instance when created:

     AdblockHelper